FierySwampshire/docker-scripts-1/README.md

 * When built image is used as intermediate docker image in multi-stage builds, labels are not copied over to new image.
 Hence, it is recommended to add in `Dockerfile` to copy `image-info-env.sh` to directory which will be copied by derived images.

 ## rdocker.sh

-This script is used to run `docker run`.
+This script is used to run `docker run`

 ### Usage